 Every CFC charity can be part of our guides, website and other options.
 We are not a CFC “federation.”
 We are an information source about CFC charities.

 Here is how we distribute our guides.
-We print and distribute a lot of guides -- nearly 270,000 in 2018.
+We print and distribute a lot of guides -- more than 225,000 in 2019.
 Over the years we've built a great network for distributing guides by hand, directly to employees as they go to work in the early morning.
-In 2018, our own distributors handed out more than 41,500 guides.
+In 2019, our own distributors handed out more than 37,500 guides.

 Our Guides look great.
 We use engaging photos and design and print our guides on white paper, not newsprint.
 They look like guides, organized by the types of work charities do ("Children," "Medical Research," etc.), not just collections of display ads.
 People use them.